Business Intelligence

 Displays the icon and color associated with the BI server component, if any.
 Click Change to edit the associated icon or color.

-Business Terms tab (available only for BI report components)
+Business Terms tab

 In the Business Terms tab, you can associate BI report components with relevant business terms.
 Associating business terms provides standardized definitions and context to the data elements used in the report, improving clarity and consistency across the organization.
 This tab displays the names of the associated glossary terms, their parent categories, and the owners responsible for maintaining them.
 You can also apply filters to narrow the list of terms.

 To add a business term, click Add Terms and select the business term you want to associate with the BI report component.
 Once a term is added, a relationship is established between the business term and the report.
-To view additional information, click the term name to open it in the Canvas view with a highlighted focus.
+To view additional information, click the term name to open it in separate view with a highlighted focus.
 If needed, you can click Delete to remove the association between the business term and the report.
 This action only removes the relationship, and it does not delete the business term from Data Catalog.

 In the context of a BI report component, policies and standards define the governance rules that apply to the report.
 These policies may include data access restrictions, privacy guidelines, retention rules, or security requirements.
-In the Policies tab, you can explore policies linked to the report and view additional details such as the policy name, parent category, and owner.
+In the Policies tab, you can explore policies linked to the report and view additional details, including the policy name, parent category, and owner.
 Associating policies with BI components helps communicate data governance requirements, reduce the risk of non-compliance, and promote responsible data use.
 You can also apply filters to refine the list.

 On the Policies tab, you can view, apply, or remove policies as needed to support data governance objectives.
 To add a policy, click Add Policy and select the standard or policy you want to associate with the BI report component.
 Once added, a relationship is created between the policy and the report.
 If needed, click Delete to remove the association between the policy and the component.
 This action removes the link but does not delete the policy from Data Catalog.